Kazmirchuk/nats-tcl/CoreAPI.md

 Depending if there's a callback, the method works in a sync or async manner.

 If no callback is given, the request is synchronous and blocks in a (coroutine-aware) `vwait` and then returns a reply.
 If `-max_msgs` is used, the returned value is a list of message dicts (note: if the timeout has fired, this list contains only the messages received so far).
-If no response arrives within `timeout`, it raises the error `ErrTimeout`.
+If no reply arrives within `timeout`, it raises the error `ErrTimeout`.
 When using NATS server version 2.2+, `ErrNoResponders` is raised if nobody is subscribed to `subject`.

 If a callback is given, the call returns immediately.
-Return value is a unique request ID that can be used to cancel the request.
+Return value is a unique ID that can be used to cancel the request.
 When a reply is received or a timeout fires, the callback will be invoked from the event loop.
 It must have the following signature:<br/>
 **asyncRequestCallback** *timedOut reply*<br/>
 `timedOut` is `true`, if the request timed out or no responders are available.
 In the latter case, the no-responders message is passed to the callback in `reply`.<br/>
 `reply` is the received message.
 If `-max_msgs`>1, the callback is invoked for each message.
 If the timeout fires before `-max_msgs` are received, the callback is invoked one last time with `timedOut=true`.